 Ground covers, Shrubs, Flowers

+From the eastern Balkans and western Asia.
 Nearly leafless shrub, often erroneously sold as Cytisus lydia.
-Grows to 2 ft. tall and 3 ft. wide; makes a good ground cover.
-Bears profuse show of blossoms at tips of shoots in late spring.
+Grows slowly to 1–2 ft. tall and 3–4 ft. wide; low-arching branches make it a good groundcover.
+Bears a profuse show of bright yellow blossoms at the tips of shoots in late spring.
 Sets few seeds.

 Native to the Pyrenees.
 Tongue-shaped, shiny green leaves to 1 1/2 in. long form a foot-wide rosette o...